Josh Jung Player Props: Rangers vs. Athletics

 Athletics Pitching Rankings

-- The 7.1 strikeouts per nine innings put together by the Athletics pitching staff ranks 29th in MLB.
+- The 7.4 strikeouts per nine innings compiled by the Athletics pitching staff ranks 29th in MLB.

-- The Athletics have a 7.71 team ERA that ranks last among all league pitching staffs.
+- The Athletics have a 7.53 team ERA that ranks last across all league pitching staffs.

-- The Athletics allow the most home runs in baseball (34 total, 1.8 per game).
+- The Athletics give up the most home runs in baseball (35 total, 1.8 per game).

-- Sears gets the start for the Athletics, his fourth of the season.
-He is 0-1 with a 4.60 ERA and 12 strikeouts in 15 2/3 innings pitched.
+- Fujinami (0-3 with an 11.37 ERA and 10 strikeouts in 12 2/3 innings pitched) makes the start for the Athletics, his fourth of the season.

-- In his most recent appearance on Sunday, the lefty went six innings against the New York Mets, allowing two earned runs while surrendering four hits.
+- In his last time out -- in relief on Saturday -- the righty tossed 2/3 innings against the Texas Rangers while surrendering hits.

-- In three games this season, the 27-year-old has a 4.60 ERA and 6.9 strikeouts per nine innings, while allowing a batting average of .250 to his opponents.
+- The 29-year-old has an ERA of 11.37, with 7.1 strikeouts per nine innings, in three games this season.
+Opponents have a .245 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.